 - Experienced in youth theatre.
 The National Youth Theatre is a very challenging experience both onstage and off.
 Strong individual and ensemble performance skills are essential as is the ability to cope with living with peers away from home for a month.

-The first round of auditions take place in regional centres and take the form of a workshop rather than a traditional ‘audition’ format.
+The first round of auditions takes place in regional centres and take the form of a workshop rather than a traditional ‘audition’ format.
 Approximately 40 people are invited to return for a second round of auditions where there is a greater focus on traditional casting.

 National Youth Theatre Productions